Claude Platform Docs

 Update an agent

 Updating an agent generates a new version when the configuration changes.
-Pass the current version to ensure you're updating from a known state.
+The version field is required and must match the agent's current version, so you always update from a known state.
+A version mismatch returns a 409, and updates to archived agents are rejected.

 ant beta:agents update \